Product design

 Challenge

-Developing branding for Aura was a constant moving target.
-Although we knew filters were our focus (based on emergent behavior of users posting/selling filter creations on Instagram), it was unclear what kind of application we were building.
-From a standalone marketplace to a social community, I conducted new branding sprints and research for each pivot of value propositions.
+Developing Aura was a constant moving target.
+Although we knew filters were our focus based on emergent user behavior (posting/selling filter creations on social), it was unclear what kind of application we were building.
+From a standalone marketplace to a social community we conducted branding sprints and research for each pivot of value propositions.

 Approach